-For Organic soils the control section extends from the surface either to a depth of 160 cm or to a lithic contact.
+For Fibrisols, Mesisols, and Humisols the control section extends from the surface either to a depth of 160 cm or to a lithic contact.
 The control section is divided into tiers, which are used in classification.
 The tiers are layers based upon arbitrary depth criteria.

 Surface tier.
 The surface tier is 40 cm thick exclusive of loose litter, crowns of sedges and reeds, or living mosses.
 Mineral soil on the surface of the profile is part of the surface tier, which is used to name the soil family.
-Shallow lithic Organic soils may have only a surface tier.
+Shallow lithic organic soils may have only a surface tier.